cmatmsu/oyun/_posts/2011-06-16-Release-Notes.md

 ---

-Here you'll find what's been added or changed in various versions of Logos.
+Here you'll find what's been added or changed in various versions of Oyun.

 What's New
 ==========

-This is the first beta release of Logos 2.0.
+This is the first beta release of Oyun 2.0.
 Test it thoroughly and report any bugs you happen to find!

 Change Log
 ==========

+* *Version 2.0.?? [???]:*

+* *Version 2.0.b4 [June 16, 2010]:* Project renamed to "Oyun".

-* *Version 2.0.b2:* First beta release of Logos 2.0.
+* *Version 2.0.b2 [October 21, 2010]:* First beta release of Oyun 2.0.
 New features include:
     * Entirely reworked "wizard" interface
     * A new graph-drawing system for the evolutionary tournaments
     * Revamped support for saving of tournament data